-The proposed development consists of a main dwelling, four cottages, parking areas, and driveways, totalling 1250 m2 (Figure 10).
+The proposed development consists of a main dwelling, four eco-tourism pods, parking areas, and a driveway, totalling 1105 m2.
 These would be placed in such a way as to avoid any protected trees, as well as any trees of significant size, irrespective of status.
 In addition, it was suggested that the units would be built on stilts to minimize forest floor impacts.

 There would be some localised loss of habitat during construction but this would recover to some degree with time, especially if no significant trees are disturbed.
 The impacts would be within proximity to the access road along the north-eastern boundary of the property, which would minimise fragmentation and would keep any construction together with existing nodes of development on neighbouring properties.
-The cottages would be spaced across the western boundary, which is where the highest level of disturbance is in neighbouring properties.
+The pods would be spaced across the western boundary, which is where the highest level of disturbance is in neighbouring properties.
 The remaining parts of the site would be untouched, which would ensure minimum loss of forest, CBA1, and listed ecosystem, as well as no loss of protected trees and temporary disturbance of any fauna that may occur on site.
+As per vegetation report compiled by Dr David Hoare attached as Appendix G.